 Inclement Weather Policy

-General Considerations In the event of inclement weather, the University recognizes the need to address how such conditions may affect the overall operations of the institution.
+General Considerations In the event of inclement weather, the university recognizes the need to address how such conditions may affect the overall operations of the institution.
 This policy is intended to provide guidance in addressing inclement weather conditions.
-In general, the University must continue certain operations during periods of inclement weather due to the needs of students, the requirements of ongoing research activities, and other factors.
-The University recognizes, however, the need to exercise caution for the welfare of the University community, including all faculty, students and staff, during adverse weather conditions, as set forth in this policy.
-Because many University operations continue 24 hours a day, seven days a week, this policy is applicable to all seven days of operation.
-Although the University generally expects all employees to make every reasonable effort to come to work on occasions when the University is open during inclement weather, this general expectation is subject to each employee’s exercise of his or her personal judgment and common sense regarding his or her personal safety under the circumstances and weather conditions.
-Each employee, therefore, must exercise his or her personal judgment on whether it is possible to report to work consistent with such considerations.
+In general, the university must continue certain operations during periods of inclement weather due to the needs of students, the requirements of ongoing research activities, and other factors.
+The university recognizes, however, the need to exercise caution for the welfare of the university community, including all faculty, students and staff, during adverse weather conditions, as set forth in this policy.
+Because many university operations continue 24 hours a day, seven days a week, this policy is applicable to all seven days of operation.
+Although the university generally expects all employees to make every reasonable effort to come to work on occasions when the university is open during inclement weather, this general expectation is subject to each employee’s exercise of their personal judgment and common sense regarding their personal safety under the circumstances and weather conditions.
+Each employee, therefore, must exercise their personal judgment on whether it is possible to report to work consistent with such considerations.
 Employees who do not report to work because of inclement weather conditions will be charged “annual leave.”
 With the approval of the supervisor, an employee may elect to use “leave without pay” in lieu of “annual leave.”
 Absences due to inclement weather will be treated as an “excused absence.”
 Extra-help hourly employees who miss work due to inclement weather will not be paid for time missed, unless the inclement weather has affected the operating status of the University for the time they are scheduled to work.
 Employees are responsible for notifying their supervisor in accordance with departmental policy and guidelines if they do not plan to come to work due to inclement weather.
-In general, inclement weather may affect the operating status of the University in three possible ways as detailed below:
+In general, inclement weather may affect the operating status of the university in three possible ways as detailed below: